 Makes about 2 cups

-1 teaspoon freshly ground black pepper
+1 teaspoon cracked black peppercorns

-1/2 teaspoon crushed red pepper flakes
+1/2 teaspoon crushed red pepper flakes, or more to taste